infoaed/kryptogramm/README.md

 * Transparency of human readable/editable Python 200-liner
 * Get to understand better how Internet voting works

 There is also limit of three attempts of verification per ballot.
-By using the tool you get full control of the democratic process, you can audit every part of it and make it fit you personal preferences or requirements of digital democracy.
+By using the tool you get full control of the democratic process, you can audit every part of it and make it fit your personal preferences or requirements of digital democracy.
 Currently that kind of hands on auditing is possible only for very limited parts of the election process.

 See the details about [vote verification](https://www.valimised.ee/et/e-haaletamine/e-haaletamisest-lahemalt/haaletamise-kontroll-nutitelefoniga) on Estonian electoral commission [web page](https://www.valimised.ee/et/e-haaletamine/dokumendid) (documentation in Estonian) or check out source code of the [official verification tool](https://github.com/vvk-ehk/ivotingverification).